Sammy Gravano: Childhood and early life

-Salvatore Gravano was born on March 12, 1945, in Bensonhurst, Brooklyn, to Giorlando "Gerry" and Caterina "Kay" Gravano.
-He was the youngest of three children, having two sisters.
-Both of Gravano's parents hailed from Sicily; his mother was brought to the U.S. as a child, while his father had been on the crew of a freighter when he jumped ship in Canada and entered the U.S. illegally.
-Gravano's father ran a small dress factory and maintained a good standard of living for the family.
+Gerry had worked as a skilled fisherman in Sicily.
+In the U.S., he became a painter, working on houses and buildings, as New York grew at a staggering rate.
+Later, Gravano's parents ran a small dress factory, his mother being a talented seamstress.
+They maintained a good standard of living for the family.
 Early on, one of Gravano's relatives remarked that he looked like his uncle Sammy.
-From that point on, everyone called Gravano "Sammy" instead of "Salvatore" or "Sal".
+From that point on, everyone called Gravano "Little Sammy" instead of "Salvatore" or "Sal".